noiseprotocol/noise_spec/noise.md

 However, handshake patterns can be written in **Bob-initiated form** by reversing the arrows and the DH tokens (e.g. replacing `"es"` with `"se"`, and vice versa).
-This doesn't change the handshake pattern, it simply makes it easier to read Alice-initated and Bob-initiated patterns side-by-side.
+This doesn't change the handshake pattern, it simply makes it easier to view Alice-initiated and Bob-initiated handshakes side-by-side.

 Below are the handshake patterns from the previous section in Bob-initiated
 form: